The Variant Effect

 And he’d never been big on company.
 The Variant Effect just made the apprehension worse.
 So Borland tended to eat at home or alone, choosing isolated places to sit or stand if he did have to be around people, especially when he was called upon to fraternize or like now, join the crew for dinner.

 Then he imagined Brass setting the whole thing up.
 He’d know what the Shomberg Clinic was like, one of the strings he pulled would have told him how out of place Borland would be.

 Brass was laughing...

-Borland made his way into the room between 15 tables and 50 strangers and found himself exposed...too exposed.
+Borland made his way into the room between fifteen tables and fifty strangers and found himself exposed...too exposed.
 But then he’d walked too far, was up against a table full of patients snacking on cookies and drinking coffee, just a wall beyond them; nowhere to even sit and shield his eyes.

 That left an empty chair on Borland’s right, and then a rough-looking woman with rusty, over-conditioned hair.
 She had a denim vest over a stained pullover and green slacks.
 Her earlobes sagged from the weight of cheap brass jewelry.

 Borland kept his eyes low after he sat, and then bucked up enough to nod quickly to the other guests, confirming their existence without drawing too much attention to his own.
 Then he started nervously arranging his utensils.